What Are Rich Snippets and How to Create them?

 If you are planning a big event, then a snippet can be used to provide the date and name of the occasion.
 You can also implement it on any e-commerce page.
 The rich snippet can include user ratings for the product as well as the price.
 You can even include information about whether the item is currently in stock.
 Users can learn a lot about your webpage before even clicking on it.
 The additional materials make it far more likely someone will actually click on your page.

 No matter what content management platform you used to build your website, there should be a standard method of getting rich snippets to appear on Google search results.
-First, you need to the snippets for.
+First, you need to determine what kind of content you want the snippets for.
 Snippets come in different categories, and you can select between:

 Next, you should identify all required properties, which